 - Leftovers taste even better the next day, as the flavors continue to meld together.
 So, make a bigger batch and enjoy it for lunch or dinner the following day.

-- To make a vegetarian mushroom stroganoff version increase the mushrooms, omit the pork, and substitute vegetable broth for the chicken broth.
+- To make vegetarian mushroom stroganoff, double the mushrooms, omit the pork, and substitute vegetable broth for the chicken broth.

 📖 Recipe